Installing Rockpool and contributingο

 Sphinx, pandoc, recommonmark, NBSphinx, sphinx-rtd-theme and Sphinx-autobuild for building documentation

-To automatically install most of the extra dependencies required by Rockpool, use the command
+To automatically install all of the extra dependencies required by Rockpool, use the command

-if using zsh.
-Some dependencies, such as pandoc and NEST, must be installed manually.
+Some dependencies, such as pandoc, must be installed manually.

 To check which computational back-ends are available to Rockpool, use the list_backends()